opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 No, use a proper dependency management tool!

+Also note that subtree and subrepo should be avoided.

 ## Monorepo or many-repos

 If you find yourself building specific tooling in order to accommodate a huge